poshaughnessy/peteroshaughnessy.com/src/content/posts/2025-12-31-ai-ethics-safety-resources.md

 - [Dwarkesh Podcast - Ilya Sutskever – We're moving from the age of scaling to the age of research](https://youtu.be/aR20FWCCjAs) (Nov 2025)
   - Ilya is the former co-founder and chief scientist of OpenAI and now the co-founder of Safe Superintelligence (SSI)
 - [The AI Daily Brief: 51 Charts That Will Shape AI in 2026](https://youtu.be/HcyUUvxkykE) (Dec 2025)
   - _“There’s no common definition of AGI and there are even plenty of folks out there who think that the term is getting more and more meaningless...
-If anything, I think people's [AGI] timelines got moved back slightly heading into 2026 from where they were heading into 2025...
-Andrej Karpathy in particular in a big interview he did might have single-handedly set the timeline back a couple of years.”_
+If anything, I think people's [AGI] timelines got moved back slightly heading into 2026 from where they were heading into 2025...”_
 - [Paul Krugman - Talking With Paul Kedrosky](https://paulkrugman.substack.com/p/talking-with-paul-kedrosky) (Dec 2025) (on the economics and signs of a bubble)
   - _“...you’re seeing people increasingly look at other approaches.
 I think in all likelihood, none of them will lead to anything like AGI.”_